Mori Ōgai: Early career

 He married two times.
 His first wife was Toshiko Akamatsu, a daughter of Admiral Noriyoshi Akamatsu and a close friend of Nishi Amane.
-The couple married in 1889 and had a son who was born in 1890, Oto, before divorcing later that same year.
+The couple married in 1889 and had a son who was born in 1890, Oto (from German Otto), before divorcing later that same year.
 The divorce was under acrimonious circumstances that irreparably ended his friendship with Nishi.
 His second wife, whom he married in 1902, was Shigeko Arakawa.
-They had four children: Mari (1903-1987), Furitsu (1907-1908), who died in childhood, Annu (1909-1998), and Rui (1911-1991).
+They had four children: Mari (Marie, 1903–1987), Furitsu (Fritz, 1907–1908), who died in childhood, Annu (Anne, 1909–1998), and Rui (Louis, 1911–1991).
 Both daughters, Mari and Annu, as well his son Rui, became writers.

 In May 1893, Mori was promoted to senior surgeon, first class (colonel).

 Later career

 At the start of the First Sino-Japanese War of 1894–1895, Mori was sent to Manchuria and, the following year, to Taiwan.
 In February 1899, he was appointed head of the Army Medical Corps with the rank of surgeon major-general and was based in Kokura, Kyūshū.
 His transfer was because of his responses to fellow doctors and his criticism about their fields of research in the Japanese Medical Journal of which he was editor.
 In 1902, he was reassigned to Tokyo.
 He was attached to a division in the Russo-Japanese War, based out of Hiroshima.
 Although Ogai was a fine artist, it is impossible to understand his thoughts on the war since he did not leave any personal document about it.
 This is because of his position in the army.